PAYNEA03/com3529Assignment/assignment/README.md

 ## Launch/Setup

 1. Place files you want to test inside the src directory somewhere, we recommend src/main/java/assignmentFiles/subjectFiles/ but anywhere will do
-2. Run Main.java with the following command line arguments:
+2. Run Main.java (it must be ran once to create the instrumented class and then a second time to create the test cases) with the following command line arguments:
 	- argument 1 - coverage criteria out of branch, condition and MCDC
 	- argument 2 - will be the path to the java file the user wants to instrument from src onwards e.g. src/main/java/assignmentFiles/subjectFiles/Triangle.java